-Monorail systems are simple and efficient, working well for those searching for low initial setup costs.
-These systems can be manual push or powered using a continuous chain, powering the chain as it leaves the drive unit and suspending parts by variety of pendant options.
+Monorail conveyor systems are simple and efficient, working well for those searching for low initial setup costs.
+These systems can be manual push or powered using a continuous chain, powering the chain as it leaves the drive unit and suspending parts by a variety of pendant options.
 Monorail systems follow one path and greatly benefit straightforward processes.

 - Safe-Rail Monorail Enclosed Track Conveyors